GrantCanty/fed_learning_tp1/readme.md

 The server is contained in the `run_server.py` file.
 The following command runs the server `python3 run_server.py`

 ## Step 7
 This is taken care of by the `run_visualizer.py` file.
-The following command runs the data visualization: `python3 run_visualizer.py`
+The following command runs the data visualization: `python3 run_visualizer.py  --output NAME_OF_OUTPUT`
-Results are saved to the `plots` folder
+Results are saved to the `plots` folder and end with what the user has enetered for NAME_OF_OUTPUT.
+The title of each plots also contains the NAME_OF_OUTPUT string

 ## Step 8
 Hyperparameters are saved to the `config.py`